-On average a rental car in Philippines costs C$ 65 per day.
+On average a rental car in the Philippines costs C$ 84 per day.

-Compact (Ford Focus or similar) is the most frequently booked rental car type in Philippines.
+Compact (Toyota Yaris Sedan/Vios or similar) is the most frequently booked rental car type in the Philippines.

-Based on car searches on KAYAK.
-The most popular cities to rent a car in Philippines are Manila (84% of total searches of users looking to rent a car in Philippines).
-Cebu City (3%) and Angeles City (3%).
+Based on car searches on KAYAK, the most popular cities to rent a car in the Philippines are Manila (58% of total searches of users looking to rent a car in the Philippines), Cebu City (17%) and Davao City (6%).

-On average a rental car in Philippines costs C$ 366 per week (C$ 52 per day).
+On average a rental car in the Philippines costs C$ 414 per week (C$ 59 per day).

-On average a rental car in Philippines costs C$ 1,567 per month (C$ 52 per day).
+On average a rental car in the Philippines costs C$ 1,774 per month (C$ 59 per day).

 The style of driving in the Philippines depends on where you are.
 In metro areas like Cebu City and Manila, traffic jams and heavy pedestrian traffic is the norm.
 In rural areas, you’ll have to watch out for wildlife and varying road conditions.
 Tolls are present on all of the country’s major expressways, so be sure to have cash on hand when you’re traveling on these roads.
 Drivers must drive on the right side of the road.